-See Part I, Item 1, Note 6, "Debt Obligations" and Note 13, "Subsequent Events", of the Notes to Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q, and Part II, Item 8, Note 5, "Debt Obligations", of the Notes to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended January 1, 2021, for information regarding our indebtedness, including information about new borrowings and repayments, principal repayment terms, interest rates, covenants, and other key terms of our outstanding indebtedness.
+See Part I, Item 1, Note 6, "Debt Obligations", of the Notes to Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q, and Part II, Item 8, Note 5, "Debt Obligations", of the Notes to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended January 1, 2021, for information regarding our indebtedness, including information about new borrowings and repayments, principal repayment terms, interest rates, covenants, and other key terms of our outstanding indebtedness.

-On May 3, 2021, after giving effect to the Fourth Amendment, we had \$67.3 million in borrowing capacity available under our credit facilities, as amended by the Fourth Amendment.

-As of May 3, 2021, the Company's composite interest rate, exclusive of the effects of upfront fees, undrawn fees and issuance cost amortization, was 3.0% and \$2.7 million in letters of credit were issued.
+As of July 2, 2021, we had \$50.0 million in borrowing capacity under the Revolving Credit Facility and an additional \$20.0 million under the Delayed Draw Term Loan.
+As of July 2, 2021, the Company's composite interest rate, exclusive of the effects of upfront fees, undrawn fees and issuance cost amortization, was 2.75% and \$4.1 million in letters of credit were issued.